Masumadu/drf-iam-service/README.md

 <div align="center">
-  <h1><b>DJANGO REST FRAMEWORK REPOSITORY DESIGN</b></h1>
+  <h1><b>DJANGO REST FRAMEWORK USER IDENTITY AND ACCESS MANAGEMENT SERVICE</b></h1>
-  <h4>A base repository design for building rest api for enterprise application using django rest framework</h4>
 </div>

 ## 📗 Table of Contents

 - [📖 About the Project](#about-project)
-  - Repository structure for building rest api using django rest framework.
+  - DRF microservice that provides Identity and Access Management for users.
     - [👀 Overview](#overview)
-      - The repository is already integrated with postgres.
+      - The repository is already integrated with postgres, redis, kafka and keycloak.
     - [🛠 Built With](#built-with)
       - Python
       - Poetry